alert

 Do other utilities in this region use Smart Meters?

 Yes.
-The Maryland Public Service Commission has approved Smart Meter technology for BGE, PEPCO, Delmarva Power and Light, SMECO and Choptank Electric Cooperative.
-DC Water also uses this technology.
-The City of Rockville is also looking to implement Advanced Metering Infrastructure (AMI) for their drinking water system.
+The Maryland Public Service Commission has approved AMI Smart Meter technology for electric utilities BGE, PEPCO, Delmarva Power and Light, SMECO and Choptank Electric Cooperative.

-Smart Meters help customers quickly identify leaks, which can significantly lower bills.
-Additionally, these meters enhance meter reading accuracy and allow for monthly billing, which will make bills more manageable for customers.
-From a utility perspective, using Smart Meters creates a safer work environment for employees and creates a greener future by reducing our carbon footprint.
+Through a user-friendly portal, customers selected for the pilot will have access to near real-time water usage information at their fingertips and be able to sign up to receive leak/high water-usage alerts, thereby reducing bills and saving money.
+AMI Smart Meters also enhance meter reading accuracy and allow for monthly billing, which makes bills more manageable for customers.
+From a utility perspective, this technology creates a safer work environment for employees and creates a greener future by reducing our carbon footprint.

 Is WSSC Water implementing Smart Meters?